aaronKilpatrick/javascript-projects/README.md

 * Objects
 * Template Literals

-This one took a little longer than I would of liked. *Contructor Functions* were included in the task.
+This one took a little longer than I would of liked. *Constructor Functions* were included in the task.
 It has been a while since I used them properly (at university in Java) and I had to refresh my memory on how to use them.
 I believe I can say I am now confident using *constructor functions* and can see how they are used in real projects.
 I was going to use *getElementById()* as I know that it is faster than *querySelector()* but I read an informative [article](https://gomakethings.com/javascript-selector-performance/#:~:text=getElementById()%20can%20run%20about,A%20millisecond.) by gomakethings that *querySelector()* is slower but it certainly isn't slow, and for flexibility and consistency it's a great option.

 ## Project 010 - Item Filter